Business & Administration

 Amanda joined the Office of International Initiatives in 2010 first as a Study Abroad Advisor and then as the Executive Assistant to the Associate Provost.
 Amanda manages many of the various international programs and projects that originate in OII, including the Summer Institute, as well as oversees the five emerging-market task forces and special on-campus programming, such as International Education Week.
 She earned her M.A. in Intercultural Relations from Lesley University and her B.A. in History and Global Studies from Middle Tennessee State University.
 She studied abroad in Germany and China and taught English in the Czech Republic.
 She has been a member of NAFSA: Association of International Educators since 2005, and she is the Chair of the Financing Education Abroad Sub-Committee for NAFSA and the Secretary-Treasurer for the Georgia Association of International Educators (GAIE).

 In her primary role, Sonya manages a higher education development initiative in West Africa through a partnership between Georgia State University and the International University of Grand Bassam (IUGB) in Côte d’Ivoire.
 She works closely with various campus departments to ensure that these students adjust successfully to GSU.
-Sonya also assists OII with a variety of programs, including the annual Faculty Award for Global Engagement.
+Sonya also serves as the South Africa Initiatives Coordinator and supports the South Africa Task Force, in addition to assisting OII with a variety of programs, including the annual Faculty Award for Global Engagement.
 Sonya has earned both her Bachelor and Master degrees at Georgia State, along with a graduate certificate in International Education.
 She studied abroad and taught English in France and has traveled to multiple European countries, Côte d’Ivoire, and Korea.

 Lingxi Gao, China Initiatives Coordinator